Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 * The number of comments count to be updated first after the comment has been approved
 * Adding a field in the top of the recipe_details page with cooking time and number of portions
 * A user info site where the user can update/edit their userinfo
+* Get the unittest coverage up to 100%

 ##### Back to [top](#table-of-contents)